arnis71/arch/README.md

 [ ![Download](https://api.bintray.com/packages/arnis71/maven/konductor-arch/images/download.svg) ](https://bintray.com/arnis71/maven/konductor-arch/_latestVersion)

+# Konductor architecture

 ## What is this?

-This is an experimental framework module that provides tools for building an app with reactive/data-binding methodology.
+This is an experimental framework that provides tools for building an app with reactive/data-binding methodology.
 It heavily relies on Conductor and Anko Layouts libraries.

 ## Why use this?